Five fell races in Borrowdale

 Organised by: Borrowdale School

-A new midweek-evening race on the calendar, but I hope it stays on there.
+A new midweek-evening race on the calendar (I ran the inaugural race in 2022).
 You get 200m of flat running at the beginning and end, but otherwise it’s a gnarly scramble up through the bracken then a rocky twinkle-toes descent down the other side.
-Local knowledge and recce-ing again very much an advantage here – the shortest lines are by no means the quickest.
+Local knowledge and recce-ing very much an advantage – the shortest lines are by no means the quickest.

-Well, in October 2019 my summer contract at the hostel ended, although I’m glad to say I’ve returned to Borrowdale often enough since & have now given all these 5 races a go.
-Each race benefits from experience, so hope to be back in the valley to try them again soon.
+Well, in October 2019 my summer contract at the hostel ended, although I’m glad to say I’ve returned to Borrowdale often enough since and have now given all these 5 races a go.
+Each race benefits from experience, so hope to be back in the valley to try them all again soon.
+Version 2